Appearance

 - The connection is established

-- The last synchronization completed successfully
+- The last synchronization succeeded

 - The connection age is within limits

+Any one of these failing means TTMT treats the connection as unhealthy and won't trust it -- being merely "connected" isn't enough.
 If the broker connection is degraded, TTMT attempts automatic reconnection before flagging the issue.

 Broker Level